ubuntu-mate/ubuntu-mate.org/blog/20160421-ubuntu-mate-xenial-final-release.md

 **[Noe Gonzales](https://ubuntu-mate.community/t/wallpaper-beach-vibes/2900)** (yet again) and **[Rohith Madhavan](https://ubuntu-mate.community/t/ubuntu-mate-wallpapers/965/8)**.

-Finally, thanks to everyone who installed the alpha and beta and reported issues, provided feedback or donated to Ubuntu MATE.
+Finally, thanks to everyone who installed the alphas and betas, reported issues, provided feedback or donated to Ubuntu MATE.
 Your feedback has been vital to understanding what improvements people most want to see.
 We do listen, so keep the feedback coming.